 The severity of the most recent drought significantly impacted the lives of water users, providers and water managers who were hard-pressed to find solutions to critical supply and demand issues.
 The severity of the impacts varied, but the overriding sense of urgency to create workable strategies and solutions was acknowledged and acted upon Statewide.
-Therefore, it is critical in this planning cycle to continue to address the impact that drought has had and will continue to have on the future use, allocation and conservation of water in the State.
+Therefore, it is critical in this planning cycle to continue to address the impact that drought is currently has had and will continue to have on the future use, allocation and conservation of water in the State.

 There are different types of drought that have been defined in various ways; however, these definitions fall into four primary categories: (1) meteorological, (2) agricultural, (3) hydrological and (4) socioeconomic drought.
 According to the American Meteorological Society, drought is a period of abnormally dry weather sufficiently long enough to cause a serious hydrological imbalance.
-The State Drought Preparedness Plan provides more specific and detailed definitions.
+In the most general sense, drought is a deficiency of precipitation over an extended period of time, resulting in a water shortage for some activity, group or environmental purpose.
+The State Drought Preparedness Plan provides more specific and detailed definitions and is located at the following link: